 - This class is intentionally low tech.
-Phones should be in pockets or bags, and use of technology is generally discouraged. - When slides are used for lectures, they will be posted later in the week on canvas (not before, as this precludes Socratic-style education). - Given that this class covers race/class/gender content as well as controversial topics about morality, recording the contents would undermine the quality of discussion, making it ill-suited for podcasting.
-Therefore, recording is not permitted without explicit prior authorization by the instructor. - Use of AI, ChatGPT, and equivalent for evaluated work is not permitted.
+Phones should be in pockets or bags, and use of technology is generally discouraged. - When slides are used for lectures, they will be posted later in the week on canvas (not before, as this precludes Socratic-style education). - Given that this class covers race/class/gender content as well as controversial topics about morality, it is ill-suited for podcasting.
+Ordinarily, recording will be permitted. - Use of AI, ChatGPT, and equivalent for evaluated work is not permitted.